poult-lab/daily-word/english_words_ learning.md

 [verb] Don't beat around the bush, come straight to the point!

 "be deliberately ambiguous or unclear in order to mislead or withhold information"

+05.bold /boʊld/

+[adj] It was a bold move on their part to open a business in France.

+"brave and confident; not afraid to say what you feel or to take risks"

+[adj] She paints with bold strokes of the brush.

+"that can be easily seen; having a strong clear appearance"

+[adj] Highlight the important words in bold type.

+"in a thick, dark type"

+06.pronounced /prəˈnaʊnst/

+[adj] He walked with a pronounced limp. "very **noticeable**, obvious or strongly expressed" -definite-

+"Pronounced" typically describes something that is very noticeable or prominent, often because it is emphasized or exaggerated.
+For example, you might say that someone has a pronounced accent, meaning that their way of speaking stands out and is very distinct.
+Similarly, a pronounced feature of a building might refer to a particular element that is especially prominent or noticeable.

+"Obvious," on the other hand, simply means that something is easily perceived or understood, without necessarily implying that it is particularly prominent or emphasized.
+For instance, you might say that it's obvious that it's raining outside because you can hear the sound of the raindrops on the **roof**, even if the rain is not particularly heavy or noticeable.

+In summary, "pronounced" suggests that something is very noticeable or **prominent**, often because it is emphasized, while "obvious" simply means that something is easily perceived or understood, without necessarily implying that it is particularly prominent or emphasized.

+07.limp /lɪmp/

+[noun] {[usually sing.]} to walk with a slight/pronounced limp.

+"a way of walking in which one leg is used **less than normal** because it is injured or **stiff**"

+[verb] She had **twisted her ankle** and was limping.

+"to walk slowly or with difficulty because one leg is injured"

+[adj]  His hand went limp and the knife **clattered** to the ground.

+"lacking strength or energy"